ODOT crews clear avalanche that blocked westbound lanes of Highway 20 west of Santiam Pass - KTVZ

 SISTERS, Ore.
 (KTVZ) – An avalanche blocked westbound lanes of U.S. Highway 20 just west of Santiam Pass for about an hour Thursday afternoon, until ODOT plows and dump trucks cleared the slide.

-The slide occurred shortly before 1:30 p.m. at milepost 79, in the Hogg Rock area, a steep-sloped lava dome that has seen frequent slides over the years.
+The slide occurred around 12:15 p.m. at milepost 79, in the Hogg Rock area, a steep-sloped lava dome that has seen frequent slides over the years.
 There was no word of any vehicles being hit or any injuries.

-"We have removed all of the snow that was blocking the westbound lanes," ODOT Region 4 Public Information Officer Kacey Davey said around 2:45 p.m.
+"We have removed all of the snow that was blocking the westbound lanes," ODOT Region 4 Public Information Officer Kacey Davey said later; the road was cleared by about 1:30 p.m.

 Earlier, before the slide was cleared, ODOT's advisory urged motorists to "use an alternate route or delay your travel if possible.
 And prepare for winter driving, including carrying tire chains over mountain passes in Oregon.”